amitch6097/npm-lib-skeleton/README.md

   ```
   npm run build
   ````
-  This will build a common js version of your library and a UMD version
+  This will build a common js version of your library and a UMD version.

   ## Testing

-  Add tests to ./__tests folder.
+  Add tests to ./__tests__ folder.
 The testing platform is Jest.
-You can find out more about Jest [here](https://jestjs.io/)
+You can find out more about Jest [here](https://jestjs.io/)!
   ### To build your package run
   ```
   npm run test